open-mmlab/OpenPCDet/README.md

 ## Changelog
+[2024-04-17] Added containerization and sockets-based communications tooling for internal Zendar usage.

 [2023-06-30] **NEW:** Added support for [`DSVT`](https://arxiv.org/abs/2301.06051), which achieves state-of-the-art performance on large-scale Waymo Open Dataset with real-time inference speed (27HZ with TensorRT).

 [2023-05-13] **NEW:** Added support for the multi-modal 3D object detection models on Nuscenes dataset.